jorgejamiro/cooling-system/README.md

 # cooling-system
 Streamlit web app.
-A cooling system with the purpose of lowering the temperature of a particular device by using a refrigerant fluid.
-Applying SGD method in order to get a Regression Line's slope and intercept values that predict actual values as good as possible.
+Cooling system with the purpose of lowering the temperature of a particular device by using a refrigerant fluid.
+Linear regression was used in order to build a prediction system which is able to approach the fluid's behavior.
+In order to reach this goal, SGD (Stochastic Gradient Descent) will be used.
+This method will adjust regression line's slope (gradient) and intercept values, reducing a cost function value as much as posible after a certain number of iterations (epochs).